-When there’s required information such as ingredients and instructions to provide (and sometimes in multiple languages) but not enough room to do so.
-So this symbol lets the consumer know there’s a leaflet, card or other insert to refer to inside the packaging.
+When there’s required information such as ingredients and instructions to provide (and sometimes in multiple languages) there may not be enough room to do so.
+So this symbol lets consumers know there’s a leaflet, card or other inserts to refer to inside the packaging.

 Responsibility for packaging

 The Green Dot trademark indicates the manufacturer financially contributes to a recycling organization to manage its packaging waste in an ecologically responsible manner.
 It is not a recycling symbol.